PearlMarketing/the-good-brow/src/components/sections/Services/index.md

     title: Microblading
   - price: $125 (1 hour 15 min)
     title: Touch-up (6-8 weeks after initial appontment)
-  - description: |-
-      Blending hairstrokes and shading together for added depth and definition to your brows.

-      6-8 week touch ups are recommended for best long term results.
-    price: $525 (2+ hours)
-    title: Blade & Shade Brows
-  - description: >-
-      Powder brows is a form of permanent makeup that help clients achieve more of a powder look instead of individual hair strokes.
-Powdered brows heal to look like a soft makeup and work great for clients with mature or oily skin.

-      6-8 week touch ups are recommended for best long term results.
-    price: $500.00 (2 hour +)
-    title: Powder Brows
   - price: $250 (1 hour 30 min+)
     title: Annual Touch-Up (Existing clients only)
   - description: >-